nens/lizard-docs/source/d_apitutorials.rst

 For local development using Jupyter Notebook, it's recommended to create the Jupyter kernel in a Python virtual environment.
 Once created and activated, packages can be installed in the environment with Conda or pip.
-It is expected that Python and Jupyter Notebook are already installed.
 Follow instructions explain the steps to install the kernel in the virtual environment.

 1. Open a new terminal of the ``cmd`` command prompt.